MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 1. `eventName` is a string that designates the name you would like to give this event.
 Choose a unique name that indicates the function the event serves.
 Let’s call our event `"CenterTimeOfFlight"`.
 2. `msgType` is a string that specifies the WebSocket data stream to subscribe to.
 We’re subscribing to Misty’s `"TimeOfFlight"` WebSocket.
 3. `debounceMs` specifies how often in milliseconds Misty should send a message with `TimeOfFlight` data.
 Enter `100` to receive a message every tenth of a second.
-At the speed Misty will be traveling, this should be should be precise enough for us to be able to execute a `Stop` command before Misty collides with an object in her path.
+At the speed we command Misty to travel, this should be precise enough for us to be able to execute a `Stop` command before Misty collides with an object in her path.
 4. The fourth, fifth, and sixth parameters form a comparison statement that specifies event conditions to filter out unwanted messages.
 The `TimeOfFlight` WebSocket data stream can send data from all of Misty's TOF sensors, but we only need data from her front center sensor.
 Pass `"SensorPosition"` for the `property` parameter to specify we want data from a specific sensor.
 5. `inequality` is a string that sets a comparison operater to specify the conditions of events to recieve messages about.
 In this case we use `"=="`.
 6. `value` is a string that specifies which value of the `property` parameter to check against.
 We want to receive information for TOF sensors where the value of the `"SensorPosition"` property is `”Center”`.
 7. `returnProperty` is an optional parameter.
 We don't need to pass an argument for this parameter for our subscription to `TimeOfFlight`.
 Enter `null`.
-8. `eventCallback` is the callback function that triggers when WebSocket data is received.
-We’ll name this function `_centerTimeOfFlight()` to correspond to the name we provided for this event.
+8. The parameter `eventCallback` is for the callback function that triggers when WebSocket data is received.
+Name this function `_centerTimeOfFlight()` to correspond to the name we provided for this event.
 The **Callbacks** section of this tutorial describes how to write the code for this function.

 ```JavaScript